patrickdappollonio/tabloid/README.md

 ### Column title normalization

-In order to allow query expressions, titles are normalized: any non alphanumeric characters are removed, and spaces are replaced with underscores.
-This convention can be used both for the query expressions as well as the column selector -- in the column selector, you can also use the original column name as well.
+In order to allow query expressions, titles are normalized: any non alphanumeric characters are removed, with the exception of `-` (dash) which is converted to underscore, and spaces are also replaced with underscores.
+This convention can be used both for the query expressions as well as the column selector.

+In the column selector, you can also use the original column name as well in both uppercase and lowercase format.

 An example conversion will be: